carpentrycon/carpentrycon2022/_posts/2022-06-08-proposal-ideas.md

 session proposals]({% post_url 2022-05-03-proposal-submission-open %}).
 The deadline is in less than a week, **12 June 2022**.
 We welcome sessions led in any language or time zone.
-There are a range of session types to choose from, and here are a few ideas from Alycia Crall, the The Carpentries Director of Community:
+There are a range of session types to choose from, and here are a few ideas from Alycia Crall, The Carpentries Director of Community:

 * Are you a yoga instructor?
 Propose a social event/informal meetup session to teach a class.
 * Limited by time?
 Propose a 5-minute lightning talk that you can pre-record before the event.